 Follow these steps to meet the requirements:

-- Take the free nonresident boater online course.
+- Take the free Mussel-Aware Boater Program online course.
 This course is designed to educate boaters about quagga mussels, their impacts and relevant aquatic invasive species laws in Utah.
 (You must take this course before registering your vessel.)

 - Register your vessel online and pay the $20 nonresident boater fee (good for one year from the date of issue).

 Note: These steps must be completed prior to arriving in Utah.

 Do I need to complete the online education course and pay the fee to use my SUP, kayak, canoe, etc.?

 No, non-motorized vessels are not subject to these requirements, but users of non-motorized watercraft are still required to self-certify that they’ve effectively cleaned, drained (if applicable) and dried their vessel before launching in a Utah waterbody.

 In general, owners of vessels that would otherwise be required to register in the state of Utah are subject to the AIS education and fee requirements.